anirban1984/Udacity-Deep-Learning-Nanodegree/README.md

-# Udacity Deep Learning Nanodegree
+# Udacity Deep Learning Nanodegree 2019
-A collection of projects from Udacity's deep learning nanodegree
+A collection of projects from Udacity's Deep Learning Nanodegree

 Project 1: Build a simple neural network from scratch to make predictions on bike ridership